franklinjr12/Arcane2DEngine/README.md

 # Arcane2DEngine
-A game engine focused on 2D games.
+A game engine focused on 2D games for Windows OS.
 Done to be simple.
 Currently under development, the test code relies on main.cpp when option Debug is set

 # Examples